frederic-perez/AmE-dictionary/dictionary.md

 __talc__ _n_ :two::hammer: _An Alabama woman blamed the talk in baby powder._
 __talcum powder__ :two::hammer: _Talcum powder is made from talc, which absorbs moisture well and helps cut down on friction._ _Talcum powder used in care products has been asbestos-free since the 1970s._
 __talking head__ :astonished:
-__tall order__
-__tall order__
-__tall order__ _n_ :three::dart: A tall order is a task or job that is difficult to carry out.
+__tall order__ _n_ :five::dart: A tall order is a task or job that is difficult to carry out.
 For a bodybuilder, lifting 500 pounds is a tall order.
 Some things in life are easy to do.
 Some can be done with a moderate amount of effort or skill.
 Others are tall orders: a tall order is hard to accomplish, and it might even be impossible.
 Getting 100 on a test is a tall order.
 In sports, winning a championship is a tall order.
 Getting into a school like Harvard is a tall order.
 People often say "That's a tall order!" when someone else asks for something unrealistic.
 __tall tales__
 __tallied__
 __tallow__ _n_ :four: In the old days, candles were mostly made from tallow, a form of animal fat that provided an inexpensive way for people to light their homes at night. :es: sebo